kuokuo123/otter-launcher/README.md

 - "app" to launch application menu
 - etc.

-It is recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it a desktop application launcher.
+It's recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it a desktop application launcher.
 Use your wm's window rules to control its window size.

 ![Demo Gif](./assets/demo.gif)

-# Notes for Latest Updates 250314

-## New Features

-- vi and emacs input mode
-- rebased to the rustyline crate, which makes faster speed (0.001s to launch on my pc)
-- three suggestion modes: list, line, none
-- add an indicator to show whether the suggested module can run with arguments
-- add options to define colors of all prefixes or desc at once
-- esc keypress can now either quit the program or not, for vi mode implementation
-- customizable place holder color
-- add wiki for config examples, which is open for passerby to edit

-## Breaking Change

-- remove up/down selection operation in prefix list, as it's hard to implement with the new code base and not often be used by myself
-- as gone its related config options like scroll_up/down_prefixes, highlighted_prefix, etc.

 # Features

 - vi and emacs keybindings
 - modularized to run different commands (via configuration)
-- fuzzy search and tab completion for configured modules
+- tab completion for configured modules
 - per-module prehook and callback commands
 - customizable shell by which programs are launched (sh -c, zsh -c, hyprctl dispatch exec, etc)
 - url encoding for web searching